kengraf/unh-it718-k8s/README.md

 # UNH-IT718-k8s
 Lab to support K8s discussion in class

+This is an example of using Kubernetes' horizontal pod autoscaling (HPA).
+A container that provides moderate CPU utilization is needed.
-It is best you have completed the steps in [Github UNH-IT718-docker](https://github.com/kengraf/UNH-IT718-docker).
+One is provided in [Github UNH-IT718-docker](https://github.com/kengraf/UNH-IT718-docker).
 The result being a repo of YOUR_NAME/hpa-example:v1 hosted on Docker Hub.
 If not, this lesson without edits pulls from the default repo of billiardyoda/hpa-example.

 ## Lesson
 Now that we have a deploy focused Docker image, it is time to learn about scaling it with Kubernetes.
-If you interested in a more complete deployment with back & front ends check out Google's Kubenetes examples: [GCP demo](https://cloud.google.com/kubernetes-engine/docs/tutorials/guestbook)
+If you are interested in a more complete deployment with back & front ends check out Google's Kubenetes examples: [GCP demo](https://cloud.google.com/kubernetes-engine/docs/tutorials/guestbook)

 Insure your Cloudshell settings are current.
 This is needed if you have to reconnect after an inactivity timeout.
 ```